 Although the railroads traversed many locations not explicitly targeted by the state planners, the placement of the actual network may still potentially be endogenous.
 In particular, if the timing of railroad placement is a function of unobservable local economic conditions, OLS estimates of the above equations may be biased.
 The direction of this potential bias is a priori ambiguous, however: it should be negative if declining economic areas were targeted and positive if areas with a high growth potential were targeted.
-To address these population data for all decades, we show that results are qualitatively similar when using time-varying population data for a subset of decades in online appendix section B.1.

-potential concerns, we therefore proceed with an instrumental variables strategy.
+To address these potential concerns, we therefore proceed with an instrumental variables strategy.

-B. Instrumenting for the Railroad Network
+4.2 Instrumenting for the Railroad Network

-In designing our instrumental variables strategy, we exploit unique features of the rollout of the network, described in section II.
+In designing our instrumental variables strategy, we exploit unique features of the rollout of the network, described in section 2.
 In particular, we use methods from transport engineering to calculate cost-minimizing routes between the destinations targeted by state planners to identify municipalities that "accidentally" were traversed by the network.
 We next describe the construction of these least-cost paths (LCPs).

-Guided by historical documents, we start by singling out four nodal cities (Gothenburg, Malmö and Östersund in Sweden, and Kongsvinger in Norway) that were deemed to be particularly important to connect with the capital, Stockholm.
+Guided by historical documents, we start by singling out four nodal cities (Gothenburg, Malmö and Östersund in Sweden, and Kongsvinger in Norway) that were deemed to be particularly important to connect with the capital Stockholm.
 In a next step, we calculate LCPs between Stockholm and each of these destinations.
 More precisely, we use data on land cover and slope gradients to calculate the construction costs associated with each cell between Stockholm and our destinations.
-When creating the cost function, we reclassify the cost to increase monotonically with increasing slope values while assigning the highest cost to cells that are covered by water to reflect the prohibitively high cost of traversing major water bodies.
+When creating the cost function, we reclassify the cost to increase monotonically with increasing slope values, while assigning the highest cost to cells that are covered by water to reflect the prohibitively high cost of traversing major water bodies.
 Then, we run Dijkstra's (1959) algorithm to identify the bilateral cost-minimizing routes between Stockholm and the target destinations using the cost layers derived from the land cover and slope data.

 Figure 2 depicts the LCPs.
-As seen in the figure, our predicted network mirrors the early phase of railroad expansion in the period 1870 to 1880 as shown in figures 2A and 2B.
+As seen in the figure, our predicted network mirrors the early phase of railroad expansion in the period 1870-1880 as shown in Figure 2A and 2B.
 The LCPs capture a static network, thus providing us with cross-sectional variation.
 However, we are ultimately interested in studying a dynamic relationship as given by equations (1) and (2).
 We therefore proceed by interacting the distance to the LCPs with time period indicators.
-While the relationship between the LCPs and actual railroads is 0 prior to railroad construction, we allow the relationship to vary flexibly for each decade after construction, which results in four instruments: one for each of the decades starting with 1870, 1880, 1890, and 1900.
-Thus, each coefficient estimates to the effect relative the decades before 1870.
+While the relationship between the LCPs and actual railroads is zero prior to railroad construction, we allow the relationship to vary flexibly for each decade after construction, which results in four instruments: one for each of the decades starting with 1870, 1880, 1890 and 1900.
+Thus, each coefficient estimates the effect relative the decades before 1870.

-Importantly, local geographic features may be correlated with both the placement of the LCPs and economic conditions.
+Importantly, local geographic features may be correlated both with the placement of the LCPs and economic conditions.
 We therefore directly control for a set of municipality-level geographic features: the mean slope, the mean elevation as well as the standard deviation of the elevation, the area, and the mean cost of construction based on the land cover and slope data.
-Moreover, as the distance to the LCPs may be mechanically correlated with the distance to the targeted destinations, we explicitly control for the distance between each
+Moreover, as the distance to the LCPs may be mechanically correlated with the distance to the targeted destinations, we explicitly control for the distance between each municipality centroid and the nearest targeted destination.
+Additionally, to exclude municipalities with enhanced probability to get connected to the network for mechanic reasons or due to political pressure, we exclude directly targeted destinations as well as municipalities with town privileges in all our main regressions.